-- Burp (For more information, see "About the Burp API Extension" on page 325.) - Postman (For more information, see "Scanning with a Postman Collection" on page 303.) - Selenium WebDriver (For more information, see "Integrating with Selenium WebDriver" on page 311.)
+- Burp (For more information, see "About the Burp API Extension" on page 334.) - Postman (For more information, see "Scanning with a Postman Collection" on page 313.) - Selenium WebDriver (For more information, see "Integrating with Selenium WebDriver" on page 321.) - HTTP Archive (HAR) file workflow macros (For more information, see "Selecting a Workflow Macro" on page 229.)